 The status of allowed entry and any travel restrictions is in flux and will be changing over the next months.
 Bookmark our website to keep up to date on ESTA Travel news.

 One of the common UK traveller queries right now is: How can I know the US vaccine rate?
 You can stay updated on the latest rates of COVID-19 Vaccinations in the United States online.
-The United States Centers for Disease Control (CDC) has launched a COVID Data Tracker with daily updates of COVID-19 vaccines distributed in the US.
+The United States Centers for Disease Control (CDC) has launched a helpful monitoring tool for tracking the cases reported daily, called the COVID Data Tracker with 24/7 updates of COVID-19 vaccines distributed in the US.

 Due to the series of pandemic-related travel proclamations, travellers are prohibited from entry to the United States include those who have been present in the following locations 14 days prior to planned arrival in the US: United Kingdom: England, Northern Ireland, Scotland, Wales, and Any Schengen Zone Country.